-As part of its ongoing response to the COVID-19 outbreak, government is cancelling the adjustment to the Education Property Tax proposed in Budget 2020.
-Instead, these amounts will be frozen at 2019 levels.
-This will save Alberta households and businesses about $87 million in 2020-21, freeing up $55 million for households and $32 million for employers to help assist them during this difficult time.
+As part of the COVID-19 outbreak response, the Alberta government cancelled the adjustment to the Education Property Tax proposed in Budget 2020.
+Instead, these amounts were frozen at 2019 levels.
+This is estimated to have saved Alberta households and businesses about $87 million in 2020-21, freeing up $55 million for households and $32 million for employers to help assist them during this difficult time.

-In addition, government will defer education property tax payments for businesses for six months.
-Over the next six months, $458 million in cash will remain with employers to help them pay employees and continue operations.
-For more information, please visit Education property tax.
+In addition, government deferred education property tax payments for businesses for 6 months, leaving $458 million in cash with employers to help them pay employees and continue operations.
+For more information, visit Education property tax.